huggingface/trl/docs/source/gkd_trainer.md

 2. GKD allows flexibility in choosing different divergence measures between student and teacher models, which can be useful when the student lacks the capacity to fully mimic the teacher.

 The GKD Trainer is a wrapper around the `SFTTrainer` class that takes in a teacher model argument.
+It needs two parameters to be set via the `GKDConfig`:
+* `lmbda`:  the parameter that controls the student data fraction (i.e., the proportion of on-policy student-generated outputs), in other words the data mixing (supervised vs. on-policy);
+* `beta`: controls the interpolation in the Generalized Jensen-Shannon Divergence, when `beta=0` the loss approximates reverse KL divergence,  when `beta=1` the loss approximates forward KL divergence and for ranges in between it interpolates between the two.

+The authors find that on-policy data (high `lmbda`) performs better and the optimal `beta` varied depending on the task and evaluation method.

 ## GKDTrainer